-Equally as comfortable in the 10 or 12 jerseys, with silky-smooth skills and a self-confessed affection for coffee, Toomua makes the play making role look easy as he glides across the pitch looking for options.
-One of the Brumbies biggest lifters in the gym, Toomua is constantly working on his game, body and mind to ensure he is in perfect condition come game day.
+Equally as comfortable in the 10 or 12 jerseys, with silky-smooth skills, Toomua makes the playmaking role look easy as he glides across the pitch looking for options.
+Once one of the Brumbies' biggest lifters in the gym, Toomua is constantly working on his game, body and mind to ensure he is in perfect condition come game day.

 Unfortunately for Toomua, 2012 was one he would personally rather forget with a serious knee injury sidelining him after just three games.
 It came as a massive blow to the aspiring young playmaker, who had turned in Man of the Match performances in two of the three trial matches played during Brumbies pre-season